 - Inhaling toxins or other irritants

-- Genetic predisposition can make a person's lungs more susceptible to damage from smoke or pollutants (alpha-1-antitrypsin deficiency)
+- Genetic predisposition can make a person's lungs more susceptible to damage from smoke or pollutants—one example of a genetic disorder is alpha-1-antitrypsin deficiency

 Cigarette smoking is the greatest risk factor for developing chronic bronchitis.
-The more you smoke and the longer you smoke, the greater your chance of developing chronic bronchitis.
-Frequent and long-term smoking also increases the chance of severe chronic bronchitis.
+The number of cigarettes smoked and years as a smoker increase the risk of disease.
+Frequent and long-term smoking also increase the chance of severe chronic bronchitis.

 - Long-term exposure to chemicals, dust, and other substances that have been inhaled